Some may think that a cover letter isn't necessary for graphic design.

 If you’re one of those people, think again.

-A graphic design cover letter is another fantastic opportunity to tell recruiters who you are and what you’ve accomplished before they even meet you.
+In addition to a resume and a graphic design portfolio, having a cover letter is just another opportunity for you to tell recruiters and people looking for a freelance graphic designer who you are and what you've accomplished.

-Writing a cover letter isn’t easy.
-For a graphic designer, the challenge is being able to express your passion and excitement using words instead of colors.
+Writing a cover letter is no easy task.
+For a designer, the challenge comes in the form of being able to express your passion and excitement using words instead of colors.
 Don’t worry, we’ll tackle it all below.

-The anatomy of a graphic design cover letter
+What should a graphic design cover letter include?

 1. The letterhead

-As a graphic designer, you know consistency is key.
-There’s no need to reinvent the wheel; grab the header from your resume and use the same one on your cover letter.
+There’s no need to reinvent the wheel; grab the header from your graphic design resume and use the same one on your cover letter.
 While some graphic designers believe in out-of-the-box appearances, a cover letter may not be the right time to experiment with that or show off your design skills.

 The positioning of your letterhead can be aligned to the left, right, or in the center.
 Whichever you choose, just be sure it matches the format of your resume.